 Ransomware Trends

-Although being advised not to, 45% of victims do pay the ransomware.
-The decision to pay the money is often because of the sensitivity of the encrypted files.
-Many targets are of high value, such as healthcare entities or government agencies (who were targeted 700 and 948 times, respectively, in 2019) and therefore cannot afford to risk alternative options.
+High-value sectors such as healthcare and government are frequent targets, as they cannot afford prolonged disruption.
 Since almost all ransomware attacks demand payments in Bitcoin, the paying victim has to acquire Bitcoins, thus increasing demand.
 Because of the frequency of ransomware attacks, the rise in demand of Bitcoin is enough to impact the cryptocurrency’s value.
 It is important to note, however, that ransom payments actually make up a small proportion of Bitcoin’s daily trading volume.
 Nevertheless, even small increases in demand can affect the overall price of Bitcoin, both directly and indirectly.

 Now that we understand the basics, let’s see how ransomware trends have increased the demand for Bitcoin.